 Staff & Trustees

-The primary aim of Cat Gibbard’s role is to connect audiences with art and artists, both within and beyond the gallery buildings.
+The primary aim of Cat’s role is to connect audiences with art and artists, both within and beyond the gallery buildings.
 Through her work, she supports and nurtures young artists with opportunities such as The Collaborators and Drawing a Presence.
 Her role also explores the usefulness of art in shaping and enriching our day-to-day lives through initiatives such as The Home Service and A Postcard to Penzance.
-Cat is a trustee of Kernow Education Arts Partnership [KEAP] and is an Area Representative for engage.
-She is also an Artsmark critical friend.
+Cat is an area representative for Engage, and and Chair of Trustee’s for KEAP.

-As Events Programmer Bettina Wenzel is working on both audience development and income generation, with a focus on growing new events, often in collaboration with community groups and partners across the county, and the coordination of private and corporate hires.
+As Events Programmer Bettina is working on both audience development and income generation, with a focus on growing new events, often in collaboration with community groups and partners across the county, and the coordination of private and corporate hires.
 Partners and clients include amongst others Tim Boulton & the Cornwall Music Therapy Trust, Cornwall People First, the Humphry Davy Project and The Friends of Jubilee Pool.
-Bettina is also curating The Makers’ Market, a sales platform for local and regional designer -makers, which will see further development in the future, emphasising the galleries’ commitment to craft and design.
+Bettina also curates The Makers’ Market, a sales platform for local and regional designer -makers.

 THE BOARD OF TRUSTEES